 My mother, I thought, treated him very badly in his last days or months and in fact she had him euthanised.
 I think that she could have done much better.
 The point made, though, is that he wanted to live outside of the family home.
 He was well cared for and there was no reason for him to leave.
 He wanted to live in the wild and he managed to do so successfully.

 Abandoning a domestic cat by the side of the road would be a crime in many jurisdictions as it would be deemed to be animal cruelty.
 The reason it is cruel is because domestic cats suffer when they are abandoned as there are unable to survive on their own.
 They have been softened up by domestication and lost the desire to hunt effectively.
-These laws prove the point that domestic cats struggle to survive outside the human home.
+These laws prove the point that domestic cats struggle without a caregiver.

-It has been found that when domestic cats eat high-quality food they lose their abilities and desires to hunt and conversely when they are fed poor quality food they hunt more effectively.
-I would suggest that domestic cats who have lived a very loosely connection life with their human companion are more able to live without the support of humans and therefore are more independent.
+It has been found that when domestic cats eat high-quality food, they lose their abilities and desires to hunt and conversely when they are fed poor quality food they hunt more effectively.
+I would suggest that domestic cats who have lived a very loosely connected life with their human companion are more able to live without the support of humans and therefore are more independent.
 Barn cats come to mind.
+Lady Godiva was a barn cat I believe.

 The answer to the question is that some individual cats will survive outside on their own without human help but we don’t know the percentage.
 Others will not.
 And in between those extremes there will be those who will survive quite a long time but live shorter lives than normal.
 A partial answer is found in the lifespan of feral cats.
 There is no scientific study on this and you’ll read anecdotally that feral cats live very short lives of 2 to 3 years.
 That is not necessarily true and it certainly doesn’t apply to all feral cats.